cloneofsimo/vqgan-training/README.md

 3. **Perceptual Loss**: Uses LPIPS for perceptual similarity.
 4. **Gradient Normalization**: This wasn't on the LDM's paper, but gradient normalization for stable training was simpler than rebalancing by hacking autograd mechanism.
 5. **Log-variance clipping**: This is a modification of KL divergence loss, by clipping the log-variance to not make it too small.
+6. **Pooled MSE**: This makes the mse not care about high frequency details, which is a modification of original VAE recon loss.

 - `ae.py`: Contains the VAE architecture implementation.